 The 20 week clock starts with the week after you start getting UI, not the week after you first apply for UI.
 If you are originally denied UI benefits, but then you win your appeal and start getting benefits, you will still have 20 weeks to apply for TOP.

 If you miss the 20 week deadline, you can still apply.
 DUA might still approve you for TOP benefits if the reason you applied late was a reason outside your control.
-See Worksheet: Keeping track of information.
+See Worksheet: Keeping track of information to find examples of reasons why DUA might let you apply even if you miss the 20 week deadline.

 Before you apply, you must find a training program that: